IDAES/idaes-pse/docs_rst/models/power_generation/turbine_outlet.rst

 This is a steam power generation turbine model for the outlet stage.
 The turbine outlet model is based on:

 Liese, (2014).
 "Modeling of a Steam Turbine Including Partial Arc Admission for Use in a Process Simulation Software Environment."
-Journal of Engineering for Gas Turbines and Power. v136, November
+Journal of Engineering for Gas Turbines and Power. v136.

 Example